 Lawrence Weiner: Writing on the Wall is an intimate documentary film about the trailblazing artist Lawrence Weiner, who as one of the founders of Conceptual Art helped to revolutionize and democratize the art world in the 1960s by taking his artwork out of the galleries and into the streets.

-A working-class kid from the Bronx, whose parents owned a candy store, and whose mother was horrified by his interest in art, Weiner was transformed by the experience of a Jackson Pollock at MoMA.
+A working-class kid from the Bronx, whose parents owned a candy store, and whose mother was horrified by his interest in art, Weiner was transformed by the experience of seeing a Jackson Pollock painting at MoMA.
 His parents had expected him to be a teacher, but that trip to MoMA changed everything.
 “I was utterly overwhelmed and instantly at home,” he remembers.
 “My father said I would break my own heart.”

 Weiner’s investigations, alongside his desire to create an artwork that would be available to anyone, would eventually lead him to the development of a sculpture that is purely language, a sculpture that refers to materials and their relationship to each other in the least metaphoric way possible and thus allows each viewer to complete the piece themselves, in their head, so to speak.
 The statements are sculpture, he tells us.
 The work can be built as described in each piece, or it can simply live in your head.